Resettlement and Integration Services

 **Help refugees by purchasing items off of our Amazon Wishlist.
 Click here!

-The urgency is greater now more than ever: the number of displaced people is the highest it’s ever been, and here in New York we are receiving more and more families forced to flee the war in Ukraine, along with conflicts and persecution in numerous other countries around the world.
-Many of these families arrive lacking essential items like winter clothing, food, and home goods.
-Our Wishlist allows you to purchase these winter clothes and home goods for our clients directly, along with Visa gift cards, which make a HUGE difference in helping families cover grocery costs in the weeks between their arrival and their approval for public food assistance.
-Thank you so much for supporting our refugee clients at Commonpoint Queens.
-Without YOU and your tremendous generosity and support, we could not do the vital work we do for refugees.*
+The urgency is greater now more than ever: the number of displaced people is the highest it’s ever been, and here in New York we are receiving more and more families forced to flee conflicts and persecution in more than 20 countries around the world.
+Our Amazon Wishlist allows you to purchase essential goods, such as winter clothing, Visa gift cards to purchase groceries, school supplies, basic household items, hygiene products and more, for our clients directly.
+Thank you for supporting our refugee clients at Commonpoint Queens.
+Without YOU and your tremendous generosity and support, we could not do the vital work we do for refugees.
+Learn more about other ways to get involved here.

 Who We Are